Support structures for the elderly

 • Provide private, independent accommodation, as well as communal areas.

-• Contribute to preserving the autonomy of those welcomed, and promote their social life.
+• Contribute to preserving the autonomy of welcomed guests, and promote their social life.

-Good to know: There are serviced residences that fulfill the same missions as independent residences, but with a different status and operation (private managers).
+Good to know: There are service residences that fulfill the same missions as independent living residences, but with a different status and operation (private managers).

-Financed via the Objectif Glocal de Dépenses (composed of resources from the Assurance Maladie and the CNSA), and in part by the Conseils Départementaux.
+Financed via the Objectif Glocal de Dépenses (made up of resources from the Assurance Maladie and the CNSA), and in part by the Conseils Départementaux.

 Professionals involved in care

-• Professionals involved in the management and organization of support (management, secretariat, accountants, social agents for maintenance and catering, technical agents, etc.
+• Professionals involved in supervising and organizing support (management, secretariat, accountants, social agents for maintenance and restaurant service, technical agents, etc.

-• Depending on the establishment: Care support professionals (occupational therapists, psychomotor therapists, dieticians, etc.).
+• Depending on the facility: Care support professionals (occupational therapists, psychomotor therapists, dieticians, etc.).

 Sector